purplefox81/setup-mac-via-ansible/README.md

 #### How to setup a new Mac

+* clone the repository
+* configure variables in setup-mac/vars/main.yml
+* run ./setup-mac.sh
-clone the repository and run ./setup-mac-1.sh you may want to start a new terminal after running the setup script.
+* you may want to start a new terminal after running the setup script.

-setup-mac-2 and teardown-mac is not active currently.
+#### How to tear down some software
+* configure variables teardown-mac/vars/main.yml
+* run ./teardown-mac.sh

+#### Future Plans

 TODO:
-1. pull common docker images
-2. start mysql as a docker container
-3. install a mysql client, connect to mysql
+* install a mysql client, connect to mysql